icon

 For WOCA Exterior oil, this two-coat application can last up to two years, before it needs to be evaluated based on the project’s variables.

 These variables include exposure to the elements, location, elevation and where on the project the timber has been installed.
-Once the timber cladding has been out in the weather for two to three months, the weather will wash the loose particles off the timber cladding and the charred, black rub-off eventually goes away.
+Once the timber cladding has been out in the weather for two to three months, the weather will start to wash any loose particles off the exposed timber face reducing any ‘rub-off’ when touching the timber.

 Maintaining internally installed Shou Sugi Ban charred timber with WOCA Exterior Oil